burn-research/ercoftac2023-workshop/Paraview/README.md

 On the same terminal do `source ~/.bashrc` (or open a new one), then `paraview`

-See if it runs, else send us an email with the exact error (you can try fixing yourself first)
+See if it runs, else send us an email with the exact error.

 ### Ubuntu
 There's a package on the apt-get store for paraview.
 (NOT RECOMMENDED)